core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Group Manager Authentication Credential ## {#ssec-common-context-gm-pub-key}

-The new Group Manager Authentication Credential specifies the authentication credential of the Group Manager (if present), including the Group Manager's public key.
+The new Group Manager Authentication Credential specifies the authentication credential of the Group Manager, including the Group Manager's public key.
+The endpoint and MUST achieve proof-of-possession of the corresponding private key.

-Each group member MUST obtain the authentication credential of the Group Manager with a valid proof-of-possession of the corresponding private key, for instance from the Group Manager itself when joining the group.
 Further details on the provisioning of the Group Manager's authentication credential to the group members are out of the scope of this document.

 ### Group Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}